HackBerkeley/intro-git/README.md

 	new file:   hello.txt
 ```

-Cool, not its tracked but you haven't committed any changes.
+Cool, now its tracked but you haven't committed any changes.

 ```
 $ g commit -m "Created hello.txt which contains a greeting"